Pandaura/PTS-Team/README.md

 The installation will then take you through the setup which is self-explanatory.

-### Optional - updating your PTS-Team fork to the new MHA-Team fork
+### Optional - updating your PTS fork to the new Pandaura fork
-IDoMnCi came up with a great script to change all the links on an existing PTS-Team fork (NOT PG 8.x) to the MHA-Team fork.
+IDoMnCi came up with a great script to change all the links on an existing PTS-Team fork (NOT PG 8.x) to the Pandaura fork.
 Details - https://github.com/Pandaura/Install/pull/4
 ```
 sudo wget -qO- https://raw.githubusercontent.com/Pandaura/Install/master/relocate.sh | sudo bash